EdmundBenedict/lordcephei.github.io/pages/optics_tutorial.md

 #### _Output file_

-The output file of the optics mode can vary by mode, for the mode above the file will be named opt.pbte, and will contain 4 columns and 1002 rows.
-The first row contains brief metadat; the columns from left to right are enery value (in Ry), followed by values for the imaginary part of the dielectric function for three orientations of the electric field polarization.
+The output file of the optics mode can vary by mode, for the mode above the file will be named _opt.pbte_{: style="color: green"}, and will contain 4 columns and 1002 rows in the standard [Questaal format] for 2D arrays.
+The first row contains brief metadata; the columns from left to right are enery value (in Ry), followed by values for the imaginary part of the dielectric function for three orientations of the electric field polarization.

-#### _Further Optic Modes_
+#### _Further Optics Modes_

 ##### _Imaginary part of the dielectric function_
 The optics ppmode=1 used above calculates the dielectric function for the cases of unpolarized spin (**HAM_NSPiN=1**) or analytic implementation of SOC(**HAM_SO=1**), in the cases of polarized spin or pertubation based implemetation of SOC **OPTICS_MODE=1** only calculates Im$\eps$ for spin up, to preform the same calculation for spin down electrons **OPTICS_MODE=2** must be used.